 This is a required five-week clinical rotation conducted in both the clinical and hospital setting.
 This clinical rotation will provide an orientation to the diagnosis and management of health conditions best alleviated by surgical intervention.
-Preoperative care is emphasized along with the care of surgical wounds and minimizing post-operative complications.
-This rotation emphasizes the pathophysiology, evaluation, diagnosis and management of systemic diseases and surgical conditions unique to the clinical practice of Surgery.
-Inclusion of proper data collection through history and physical examination, formulation of accurate problem lists, thorough investigation and development of treatment plans utilizing evidence based medicine as determined by review and analysis of current medical literature.
-The course also includes assigned readings and exercises.
-Pre-requisites: MPA500, MPA501, MPA502, MPA510, MPA511, MPA512, MPA513, MPA520, MPA522, MPA523, MAP524, MPA525, MPA526, MPA531, MPA531, MPA533, MPA534, MPA534, MPA538, MPA539, MPA539, MPA540, MPA543, MPA544
+Preoperative care is emphasized along with care of surgical wounds and minimizing post-operative complications.
+This rotation emphasizes the pathophysiology, evaluation, diagnosis and management of systemic diseases and surgical conditions unique to the clinical practice of surgery.
+The rotation will include collection of proper data through history and physical examination, formulation of accurate problem lists, and thorough investigation and development of treatment plans utilizing evidence-based medicine as determined by review and analysis of current medical literature.
+Prerequisites: Successful completion of all didactic year courses